wg-osr/walkerga.github.io/class/mu_priest.md

 <details markdown="1">
 <summary><b>Prostrate yourself before the Authority</b></summary>
 - You are considered judge, jury and executioner by the faithful.
-- When you punish someone from breaking the Law, you gain 1 Spell Dice (until you spend it).
+- When you punish someone for breaking the Law, you gain 1 Spell Dice (until you spend it).
 - Roll 1D4, you gain the following spell: 1.
 [Call for Judgement](/2020/11/12/call-for-judgement), 2.
 [Command](/2020/11/13/command), 3.
 [Smell Sin](/2020/11/12/smell-sin), 4.
 [Smite the Wicked](/2020/11/13/smite-the-wicked)
 </details>